CSU-KangHu/HiTE/panHiTE_tutorial.md

 ### 3. Running panHiTE

 #### 3.1 Full Workflow
-To run panHiTE from start to finish, use the following command:
+To run panHiTE from start to end, use the following command:
 ```bash
 python panHiTE.py \
  --pan_genomes_dir ${pan_genomes_dir} \